Try This Experiment If You Say

 It’s that lack of sincerity that Crosley is focused on in her Times op-ed:

 “Often, it has nothing whatsoever to do with an apology but just taking the other person’s feelings into account,” she says.
-“And sometimes, it’s a way to get the other person to apologize.”
+“And sometimes, it’s a way to get the other person to apologise.”

 But Tannen is reluctant to tell women to cut the word from their vocabulary entirely.
 The biggest thing, she notes, is that there are no black-and-white guidelines.